mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 One day I was walking down one of those busy roads covered with car dealerships (this was shortly after my wedding was called off) and I found an orphaned dog on the road.
-A wooly, black dog with greenish red eyes.
+A woolly, black dog with greenish red eyes.
 I was kind of feeling like an orphan myself, so I took a couple balloons that were tied to a pole at the dealership and I relocated them to the dog’s collar.
 Then, I decided he would be my dog.
 I named him Bigelow.